The trap

 The fix

-A production-grade IDP layer doesn't just extract data — it routes uncertainty.
+A production-grade IDP layer does more than extract data.
+It routes uncertainty.

 1. Confidence scoring